 2. Mathematics Practices.

-Candidates solve problems,

-represent mathematical ideas,

-reason, prove, use mathematical

-models, attend to precision,

-identify elements of structure,

-generalize, engage in

-mathematical communication,

-and make connections as essential

-mathematical practices.
-They

-understand that these practices

-intersect with mathematical

-content and that understanding

-relies on the ability to

-demonstrate these practices

-within and among mathematical

-domains and in their teaching.

-(2.1-2.6)
+Candidates solve problems, represent mathematical 4 3 2 1 ideas, reason, prove, use mathematical models, attend to precision, identify Teacher candidate engages Teacher candidate engages Teacher candidate Teacher candidate has elements of structure, generalize, engage in mathematical practices in mathematical practices engages in mathematical limited use or lacks in mathematical communication, and regularly and understands regularly and understands practices. mathematical practices. make connections as essential how to best leverage these are important for mathematical practices.
+They understand these mathematical understanding that these practices intersect with practices to understand mathematical content. mathematical content and that and teach mathematical understanding relies on the ability to content within and among demonstrate these practices within and mathematical domains. among mathematical domains and in their teaching.
+(2.1-2.6) Comments: